passcod/blook/2014-mar-15-lz4-compression-for-ramdisk.md

 Ladies, gentlemen, and otherwise-gendered, I present thee `lz4`.
 At full compression, slightly faster.
 And for decompression, an order of magnitude faster.
 This is impressive.

 Hear hear!

+__Update__: [Yann Collet](https://twitter.com/Cyan4973) has kindly [informed me](https://twitter.com/Cyan4973/status/444791758376169472) of a «"hidden" option -A, which compresses a tiny bit more than -9... for "compress once, decompress plenty" scenarios», which fits the bill perfectly.
+Thanks Yann!
+I'll definitely use this.